 - Hannes Rakoczy, University of Göttingen, Germany [email]

-Please note that access to infants/infant lab is NOT a prerequisite.
+We encourage everyone who is interested in the project to contact Project Lead Robert Hepach.
+Please note that access to infants/an infant lab is NOT a prerequisite.